 NPR Choice page.
 15 DIY Uses For Borax — Detox, Remove Fluoride From Water, Kill Mycoplasma And Pathogens, And More.
 (Before It's News) Borax is an important member of the group of 109 elements that make up our universe.

 It is a naturally occurring mineral known by its full name of sodium borate decahydrate.
 The substance has a multitude of uses including common household applications, survival techniques, detoxification of water supplies and a vast range of medicinal uses including the destruction of dangerous mycoplasma.
 Borax is found everywhere including food, plants, water, soil and even the human body.
+Borax occurs after the repeated evaporation of saline lakes and can be found in Turkey, Tibet, Chile, Romania and America.
+Household Uses Pesticide.
 12 plants that repel unwanted insects.
 Are you an insect magnet?